passtheticket/Active-Directory-Recon/README.md

 ## Active Directory Recon
 ## Enumeration from a non-domain joined Windows computer
-**Note:**\
+#### Note:
 Login as an administrator user and configure your system DNS server to be the IP address of a domain controller in the target domain firstly.\
 So that you can resolve the target domain.
 ```powershell
 ping unsafe.local
 ```
-After the "runas" command, you must check to access SYSVOL and NETLOGON folders with the following command:
+After the below "runas" commands, you must check to access SYSVOL and NETLOGON folders with the following command:
 ```powershell
 net view \\unsafe.local\
 ```